UAAP Season 85: Elimination round

+Finals

 Badminton

 The UAAP Season 85 Badminton tournament began on October 29, 2022.
 The tournament venue is the Centro Atletico Badminton Center in Camp Crame.
 The format is a round-robin.
 National University is the tournament host.

 The Finals matchups of the men's and women's tournaments were broadcast live for the first time on November 13 on the UAAP Varsity Channel.